+The operator needs to press ADD for every loco to be added.
 This operation leaves the consist as the active unit for this Cab.
-By pressing RECALL the operator can change to another loco/consist but the old style consist will stay with this Cab until it is either passed to another Cab (by assigning it) or the consist is cleared.
+By pressing RECALL the operator can change to another loco/consist but the old style consist will stay with this Cab until it is either passed on by assigning it to another Cab or the consist is cleared.